Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 }

-Before pushing to production, simulate permission evaluation to output exact policy matches and denials.
+Before pushing to production, simulate permission evaluation using opa eval to verify exact policy matches and denials:

 Validation & Testing